LX2004/fitness/README.md

 conda install --file request.txt
 ```
 ---
+##🧪 Species-Specific Model Training

-# To train a model for predicting E. coli fitness values using a dataset, you may perform the following steps.
+### To train a model for predicting E. coli fitness values using a dataset, you may perform the following steps.
 run :
 ```
 cd E_coli